MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-hybrid-stack-hci-content.md

 The information in this article provides recommendations for building an app deployment pipeline for containerized apps on Azure Kubernetes Service enabled by Azure Arc.
 The apps can run on Azure Local or Windows Server.
 Specifically, the guidance is for deployments that use Azure Arc and GitOps.

 > [!IMPORTANT]
-> The information in this article applies to [AKS on Azure Stack HCI version 22H2, and AKS-HCI on Windows Server](/azure/aks/hybrid/overview).
+> The information in this article applies to [AKS on Azure Stack HCI, version 22H22, and AKS-HCI on Windows Server](/azure/aks/hybrid/overview).
 The most recent version of AKS runs on Azure Stack HCI OS, version 23H2.
 For more information about the latest version, see the [AKS on Azure Stack HCI OS, version 23H2 documentation](/azure/aks/hybrid/aks-whats-new-23h2).

 ## Architecture